-- \ switch from packet pointers to byte pointers - Guarantees reliable delivery of data. - Ensures data delivered in order. - Enforces flow control between sender and receiver. - The idea is: the sender does not overrun the receiver's buffer.
+- \ In practice, the TCP implementation switches from packet pointers to byte pointers. - Guarantees reliable delivery of data. - Ensures data delivered in order. - Enforces flow control between sender and receiver. - The idea is: the sender does not overrun the receiver's buffer.